Kinnex78/Active-Directory-Home-Lab/docs/08-troubleshooting.md

 [2.On Client, DNS isnt given as it should be]

 Next Error happend while trying to connect the Client with the Domain, lab.local.
-While an Error-Message appeared, as be seen in the followibg picture:
+While an Error-Message appeared, as be seen in the following picture:
 ![Error: Domain couldn't be found](screenshots/29.4-error-domain-could-not-be-found.png)

 As i proceed with checking if the DNS is matching, i saw by typing in: "ipconfig /all"